Andreas Schelfhout Biography | Oil Paintings

 2-16-1787 Ghent, NED - 4-19-1870 The Hague, NEDBack to Artist IndexView Artists Paintings

-Andreas Schelfhout started as a house painter in the framing business of his father.
-He already started painting pictures in his spare time.
-After a well-received first exhibition in The Hague, his father sent him to receive proper training to Joannes Breckenheimer, a stage designer, in The Hague.
-He learned not only the technical aspects of painting, but also made detailed studies of the 17th-century Dutch landscape artists Meindert Hobbema en Jacob van Ruisdael.
+Andreas Schelfhout started as a house painter in the house framing business of his father and when not working he painted in his spare time.
+After a well-received first exhibition in The Hague, his father sent him to receive proper training with Joannes Breckenheimer, a stage designer.
+There he learned to paint city scenes and landscapes, but also made detailed studies of the seventeenth-century Dutch landscape artists Meindert Hobbema and Jacob van Ruisdael.

-In 1815 Andreas Schelfhout started his own workshop and became a member of the Pulchri studio.
-Through his technical excellence and sense of composition and his use of naturalistic colors, he soon became famous also outside The Hague.
+In 1815 Andreas Schelfhout started his own workshop and became a member of the Pulchri Studio.
+Through his technical excellence and sense of composition and use of naturalistic colors, his fame started to spread outside of The Hague.

-Initially he painted mainly summer scenes, beach scenes, and animal paintings.
-But as his initial winter scenes even had more success, he began to include them in his exhibitions.
-He was mainly a studio artist, relying on his sketches done en plein air.
-This indicated that he travelled abroad around 1825.
-In later years he visited France in 1833, England in 1835 especially to study the works of John Constable and Germany.
+Initially, he painted mainly summer scenes, beach scenes, and animal paintings.
+But as his initial winter scenes had more success, he began to include them in his exhibitions.
+He was mainly a studio artist, relying on his sketches done en plein air and finished paintings in the warmth of the studio.
+He started to travel abroad in 1825 and in later years he traveled France and Germany in 1833, and to England in 1835 to study the art of John Constable.

-Influences: Joannes Breckenheimer, Meindert Hobbema, Jacob van Ruisdael
+Artists Influencing Andreas Schelfhout: Joannes Breckenheimer, Meindert Hobbema, Jacob van Ruisdael.

-Influenced: Johan Jongkind, Charles Leickert, Johannes Josephus Destree, Jan Willem van Borselen
+Painters Andreas Schelfhout Influenced: Johan Jongkind, Charles Leickert, Johannes Josephus Destree, Jan Willem van Borselen.